Topological Thermodynamics of Black Holes: Revisiting the methods of winding numbers calculation: Topological black strings

-in such a way we obtained the other thermodynamics quantities: Temperature, Entropy, Energy (or their densities in the context of black string).
+From this expression, we obtain the other thermodynamic quantities: temperature, entropy, energy (or their densities in the context of black string).
 So for these quantities, we have for temperature of the neutral black string.

 for the mass of neutral black string, in therms of the $r_h$, we see before that the parameter $b$ can be written in therms of the linear mass density \cite{Lemos_1995}.
 Following again the development of \cite{lima2022blackstringbouncetraversable}, we define $b = 4\mu$, such that: